 Due to the upcoming release for Justice League and a solo film focusing on Cyborg coming soon in 2020, here’s a tie in to spread the word of mouth around.

-Pros: Original voice actors from the show reprise their roles and they all did great on their performances.
+Pros: Original voice actors from the show reprise their roles and they all did great on their respective performances.

 The Animation from the cartoon series is retained.

-Action Sequences were spectacular.
+Action Sequences were spectacular from start to finish.

 The villain’s appearance, is kept secret.
 You’ll have to see his identity for yourself.